Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs: GP models for fuzzy RD/RK designs

 with posterior variance

-One can estimate the fuzzy RD effect using the ratio $ \hat \tau_{\mathsf{SRD} }/ \hat \tau_{\mathsf{SRDP} } $.
+One can proceed to estimate the fuzzy RD effect with the ratio $ \hat \tau_{\mathsf{SRD} }/ \hat \tau_{\mathsf{SRDP} } $.
 This simple ratio estimator, however, is known to be biased and can be improved via a Jackknife refinement \citep{scott1981asymptotic,shao2012jackknife}.
 Denote by $ \hat\tau^{(-n)}_{\mathsf{SRD}} $ the sharp RD estimator on the response calculated with the $ n $-th MCMC sample left out, and $ \hat \tau^{(-n)}_{\mathsf{SRDP}} $ its counterpart on the treatment take-up probability.
 The Jackknife FRD estimator is given by

 with variance

 The estimator for the fuzzy RK effect is constructed analogously as follows: